Hunter Gatherer Foodie Adventure

 Buy the best of seasonal fruit, veg and herbs at Pambula Wholefoods or stroll the other dining options within the town that include Indian and good old simple fare from our traditional milk bar.

 After a big day outdoors, you’ll need to sit down with a cool beer or cider and Longstocking Brewery is just the place.
 This little brewery is big on brewing ales, lagers and ciders that have unique and distinctive flavours.
 They also serve wood fired pizzas and oysters so bring the kids, bring the dog and settle in for lazy afternoon.
+If spirits are more you're thing, drop by Nine Circles Distillery for some superb gin and vodka concoctions, made right here in Pambula.

 5 minutes south of the town is Pambula Lake, home of Broadwater Oysters.
 Drop in, chat to the farmers and pick up a dozen oysters to eat right there.
 They even have lemons!